 = 1 lb crisphead lettuce (iceberg, Great Lakes, or Imperial (rounder, crisper laves; less flavorful; more watery) can replace 1 pound romaine

 = 1 lb butterhead lettuce such as Bibb or Boston (smaller, more tender leaves; less watery) is a substitute for 1 pound romaine

 Butterhead lettuce is a type of lettuce that’s also known as Bibb or Batavian.
 It has large, rounded leaves that form a loose head and can be eaten as a salad green or used in sandwiches and other dishes.
 Butterhead lettuce is also known as Bibb or Batavian lettuce.

-Butterhead lettuce is one of the most popular varieties of lettuce, whether it’s grown for home consumption or for commercial sale.
+Butterhead lettuce substitutes so well because is one of the most popular varieties of lettuce, whether it’s grown for home consumption or for commercial sale.
 It’s often used in salads because it holds up well against dressings, but it can also be cut up and used in sandwiches, tacos, wraps and other dishes.

 3. Leaf Lettuce